mirzakhany/dbctl/docs/getting-started/redis.md

-# Getting started with PostgreSQL
+# Getting started with Redis

 TODO